traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     Exercise 17d / Auto-save every N seconds with a reactive form Exercise 17e / Auto-save when leaving a page

+10. Asking the user many questions
+    Exercise 18a / Ask questions using mat-step / single page view Exercise 18b / Ask questions using multiple page views Exercise 18c / Auto-save when leaving a page Exercise 18d / Auto-save every N seconds in a reactive form

-10. Sending Messages using Observables, Subjects, and Arrow Functions
+11. Sending Messages using Observables, Subjects, and Arrow Functions
     a.
 How to send messages from one part of the web app to another
     b.
 How to listen for messages across the web app

-11. Services
+12. Services
     a.
 Router service:   Used to navigate to another page view
     b.
 Lookup Service:   Used to populate dropdowns
     c.
 Message Service:  Used to display messages

-12. TypeScript
+13. TypeScript
     a. <a href="./howToReferenceEnumClass.txt" title="How to Use Enumerated Classes in HTML">How to Use Enumerated Classes in HTML</a>  (constants.ts)

-13. Grids (using ag-grid)
+14. Grids (using ag-grid)
     a. <a href="./lectures/boring.lecture.grids.txt" title="Client-Side vs Server-Side Grids">Client-Side vs Server-Side Grids</a>

-14. HighCharts
+15. HighCharts

-15. The Extended PDF Viewer (using an embedded PDF viewer)
+16. The Extended PDF Viewer (using an embedded PDF viewer)

 </pre>